 What is the most visited rock in New England?
-It's Plymouth Rock, of course.
-This famous landmark is housed within the smallest state park in Massachusetts, Pilgrim Memorial State Park, which is visited by nearly one million people each year.
+It's Plymouth Rock in seaside Plymouth, Massachusetts, of course.
+This famous landmark south of Boston is housed within the smallest state park in Massachusetts, Pilgrim Memorial State Park, visited by more than 1 million people each year.

 Souvenir seekers who desired to bring home a "piece of the rock" caused further deterioration until Plymouth Rock was moved to safety inside an iron fence at the Pilgrim Hall Museum in 1834.
 It had a rough trip to the museum, though, falling off its conveyance and obtaining its distinctive crack.

-Plymouth Rock was moved for the last time during the celebration of Plymouth's tercentenary (300th anniversary) in 1921 to a new canopy designed by famed New York City architectural firm McKim, Mead and White.
-The majestic structure was built by Roy B. Beattie of Fall River, Massachusetts.
+Plymouth Rock was moved for the last time during the celebration of Plymouth's tercentenary (300th anniversary) in 1921 to an ornate new canopy designed by famed architects McKim, Mead and White and built by Roy B. Beattie of Fall River, Massachusetts.
 Would you believe that the rock broke apart once again during this move to its elegant new digs?

-Plymouth Rock, though a bit battered by time, remains a powerful tribute to the courage of the 102 Mayflower passengers who founded the land we know as New England.
-When you visit, after your initial surprise at its size, standing in the presence of Plymouth Rock will connect you to the Pilgrim story in a way no history textbook can.
+Massachusetts' most famous rock, though a bit battered by time, remains a powerful tribute to the courage of the 102 Mayflower passengers who established a settlement in the region we know as New England.
+When you visit, after your initial surprise at its small size, standing in the presence of Plymouth Rock will connect you to the Pilgrim story in a way no history textbook can.

-Getting to Plymouth Rock...
-Follow Route 3 South to Route 44 (Plymouth).
+Getting to Plymouth Rock: Follow Route 3 South to Route 44 (Plymouth).
 Follow 44 East to the waterfront.
-GPS Users: Set the destination address for 79 Water Street, Plymouth, MA 02360.
-The memorial is always open free to the public, 365 days of the year.
+When using a GPS, set the destination address for 79 Water Street, Plymouth, Massachusetts, 02360.
+The memorial is always open, free to the public, 365 days of the year.
 Free visitor parking is available at the monument.
 If all spaces are filled, look for metered parking spots on nearby streets.